United States Electoral College: Carter proposal

-Current proposals to abolish
+Recent proposals to abolish

 Since January 3, 2019, joint resolutions have been made proposing constitutional amendments that would replace the Electoral College with the popular election of the president and vice president.
 Unlike the Bayh–Celler amendment, with its 40% threshold for election, these proposals do not require a candidate to achieve a certain percentage of votes to be elected.

 National Popular Vote Interstate Compact

-As of April 2021, fifteen states plus the District of Columbia have joined the National Popular Vote Interstate Compact.
+As of April 2024, seventeen states plus the District of Columbia have joined the National Popular Vote Interstate Compact.
 Those joining the compact will, acting together if and when reflecting a majority of electors (at least 270), pledge their electors to the winner of the national popular vote.
 The compact applies Article II, Section 1, Clause 2 of the Constitution, which gives each state legislature the plenary power to determine how it chooses electors.

 Some scholars have suggested that Article I, Section 10, Clause 3 of the Constitution requires congressional consent before the compact could be enforceable; thus, any attempted implementation of the compact without congressional consent could face court challenges to its constitutionality.
 Others have suggested that the compact's legality was strengthened by Chiafalo v.
 Washington, in which the Supreme Court upheld the power of states to enforce electors' pledges.

-The sixteen adherents of the compact have 195 electors, which is 72% of the 270 required for it to take effect, or be considered justiciable.
+The eighteen adherents of the compact have 209 electors, which is 77% of the 270 required for it to take effect, or be considered justiciable.

 Litigation based on the 14th amendment

-It has been argued that the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution bars the winner-takes-all apportionment of electors by the states; according to this argument, the votes of the losing party are discarded entirely, thereby leading to an unequal position between different voters in the same state.
+It has been argued by the advocacy group Equal Citizens that the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution bars the winner-takes-all apportionment of electors by the states.
+According to this argument, the votes of the losing party are discarded entirely, thereby leading to an unequal position between different voters in the same state.
 Lawsuits have been filed to this end in California, Massachusetts, Texas and South Carolina, though all have been unsuccessful.